 • Telephone companies, so we can communicate with you.

-• External printing company, who print correspondence that we send to you.
+• The external printing company, who print correspondence that we send to you.

 HOW LONG DO WE KEEP YOUR DATA?